-- A stated policy that links aggregate remuneration to overall corporate performance. - The remuneration policy of the company as a whole. - A relevant and fairly constructed peer universe.
-It is undesirable simply to use "median" pay as a benchmark since this, if used broadly, can lead to ratcheted increases in remuneration. - Remuneration paid to groups of employees in the company's workforce including the median, upper and lower quartile through the use of pay ratios.
+- i.
+A stated policy that links aggregate remuneration to overall corporate performance. - ii.
+The remuneration policy of the company as a whole. - iii.
+A relevant and fairly constructed peer universe.
+This should be specific and clearly disclosed to investors.
+It is undesirable simply to use "median" pay as a benchmark since this, if used broadly can lead to ratcheted increases in remuneration. - iv.
+Remuneration paid to groups of employees in the company's workforce including the median, upper and lower quartile through the use of pay ratios.